-Partial retake as fully registered student:
+• Partial retake as fully registered student:

-You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year,

-You would have full access to all facilities and support for the modules and/or components being repeated,
+You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year.
+You would have full access to all facilities and support for the modules and/or components being repeated.

-The marks that can be achieved for the modules and/or components being repeated will be capped at the module and/or component pass marks,

-You would retain the marks for the modules and/or components already passed,

-No further resit opportunities would be permitted.
+- The marks that can be achieved for the marks and/or components being repeated will be capped at the module and/or component pass marks - > You would be able to retain the marks for the modules/components already passed - > No further re-sit opportunities would be permitted

-Partial retake for assessment only:
+• Partial retake for assessment only:

-As above except that access to facilities and support will be limited to certain learning resources for the module(s) and/or component(s) being repeated.
-Participation will only be allowed for relevant revision sessions and assessments.
+As above except that access to facilities and support will be limited to certain learning resources for the modules(s) and/or components(s) being repeated.
+Participation will only be allowed for relevant revision sessions and assessments re-sit opportunities available.

-Full retake:

-This is only permitted where you have extenuating circumstances;

-You do not progress to the next stage of the programme but instead repeat all the modules in the current stage during the following academic year,

-You have full access to all facilities and support,

-The marks that can be achieved are not capped, and you would normally be entitled to the resit opportunities available.
 However, you would not be able to carry forward any credit from previous attempts at the stage.

+• Full retake:

+- This is only permitted where you have extenuating circumstances; you will not progress onto the next stage of the programme but instead repeat all the modules in the current stage during the following academic year. - > You have full access to all facilities and support. - > The marks that can be achieved are not capped, and you would normally be entitled to the

-Please note that there would be a charge for any re-study opportunity offered
+Please note that there will be a charge for any re-study opportunity offered